UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 <opt text="<code>object</code>" >

-This is a dtype not a type.
+This is a dtype, not a type.

 </opt>